 This Conny review reveals everything you need to know to legally reduce your rent in Germany.

-Disclosure: This article is a personal account of our experience using Conny and is not sponsored in any way.
-But whether a post is sponsored or not, we always share our honest opinion.
-Check out our Disclosure for more information.
+Disclosure: This review is a personal account of our experience using Conny and is not sponsored in any way.
+But whether a guide is sponsored or not, we always share our honest opinion.

 What is Conny GmbH